W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 10. The Holy Spirit is the perfect Teacher.
 ²He uses only what your mind already understands to teach you that you do not understand it.
 ³The Holy Spirit can deal with a reluctant learner without going counter to his mind, because part of it is still for God.
-⁴Despite the ego’s attempts to conceal this part, it is still much stronger than the ego, although the ego does not recognise it.
+⁴Despite the ego’s attempts to conceal this part, it is still much stronger than the ego, although the ego does not recognize it.
-⁵The Holy Spirit recognises it perfectly because it is His Own dwelling place; the place in the mind where He is at home.
+⁵The Holy Spirit recognizes it perfectly because it is His Own dwelling place; the place in the mind where He is at home.
 ⁶You are at home there, too, because it is a place of peace, and peace is of God.
 ⁷You who are part of God are not at home except in His peace.
 ⁸If peace is eternal, you are at home only in eternity.